astraly-labs/pragma-node/README.md

 - `src/`: Contains the main source code of the application.
   - `lib.rs`: Defines the library's entry point.
   - `tracing.rs`: Defines common tracing logic.

+### Pragma Consumer

+- `src/`: Contains the main source code of the SDK.
+  - `lib.rs`: Defines the SDK's entry point.
+  - `builder.rs`: Defines how the Pragma Consumer client is built,
+  - `constants.rs`: General constants, mainly for endpoints,
+  - `consumer.rs`: Main logic that consumes data from our API,
+  - `types.rs`: Contains the `MerkleFeedCalldata` definition.
+- `examples/`: Contains a crate example showcasing how to use the SDK.

 ## Development